-At the Theme Parks, we continue to work to look for safety enhancements so that the attractions can be operated safely.
-Measures Taken to Improve Safety on Castle Carrousel 🛠 🧩 \ In FY 2017, we extended the length and width of the stirrups and adopted more visible paint colors to enable Guests to more easily get on and off the carrousel horses.
+Measures Taken to Improve Safety on Castle Carrousel

+In FY 2017, we extended the length and width of the stirrups and adopted more visible paint colors to enable Guests to more easily get on and off the carrousel horses.

-Measures Taken to Improve Safety on Buzz Lightyear's Astro Blasters \ \ In FY 2016, we installed an extended railing to enhance Guests' safety in the boarding area of Buzz Lightyear's Astro Blasters.
+Measure Taken to Improve Safety on Buzz Lightyear's Astro Blasters ★

+In FY 2016, we installed an extended railing to enhance Guests' safety in the boarding area of Buzz Lightyear's Astro Blasters.
 The railing makes it easier for Guests to access the moving belt at a right angle.

-Measures Taken to Improve Safety on the Western River Railroad \ \ \ In FY 2015, the coach doorways were widened and the platform was raised to align the height of the steps so that Guests can get on and off the ride with greater safety.
+Measure Taken to Improve Safety on the Western River Railroad ★

+In FY 2015, the coach doorways were widened and the platform was raised to align the height of the steps so that Guests can get on and off the ride with greater safety.

-Measures Taken to Improve Safety on the Tom Sawyer Island Rafts \ \ In FY 2014, the floor of the area occupied by the Cast Members controlling the Tom Sawyer Island Rafts was raised in order to improve their field of vision.
-Fences on the outer circumference were also raised, and the area protected by netting was widened.
+Measures Taken to Improve Safety on the Tom Sawyer Island Rafts \ref{Rafty}{\star}

+In FY 2014, the floor of the area occupied by Cast Members controlling the Tom Sawyer Island Rafts was raised by 150mm in order to improve their field of vision.
+Fences on the outer circumference were also raised and the area protected by netting was widened.

-Changes to Safety Bars and Seats ⊁ \star We installed separate safety bars for each Guest so that they are more securely seated for the duration of the ride
+Changes to Safety Bars and Seats

+We installed separate safety bars for each Guest so that they are more securely seated for the duration of the ride.